MarkMoudy/coreos-docker-CI-demo/README.md

 $ fleetctl -v
 ```
 3. Clone repo and CD to directory
-4. Generate new etcd cluster discovery token(**IMPORTANT** You must do this everytime you bring up a fresh cluster):
+4. Generate new etcd cluster discovery token(**IMPORTANT** You must do this everytime you bring up a fresh cluster) or run `./preinstall.sh`:
 ```bash
 $ cp config/vendor/coreos-vagrant/user-data.sample config/vendor/coreos-vagrant/user-data && DISCOVERY_TOKEN=`curl -s https://discovery.etcd.io/new` && perl -p -e "s@#discovery: https://discovery.etcd.io/<token>@discovery: $DISCOVERY_TOKEN@g" config/vendor/coreos-vagrant/user-data.sample > config/vendor/coreos-vagrant/user-data
 ```
-5. Bring up Cluster using Vagrant with either the VirtualBox or VmWare Fusion Provider:
+5. Bring up Cluster using Vagrant with either the VirtualBox or VmWare Fusion Provider:(you will have to enter your password for the NFS Shared folders)
 ```bash
 ## Using VirtualBox
 $ vagrant up